-The Group has continued to shift software sales from historically a one-off perpetual licence sale to now focusing on recurring subscription sales.
-This shift has increased importance under the requirements of AASB 15 Revenue from Contracts with Customers and the way that subscription revenue is recognised.
+The Group continued to increase its software sales from recurring subscription sales.
+Revenue recognition under AASB 15 Revenue from Contracts with Customers is complex and subject to error, especially where revenue is recognised over time or with multiple performance obligations.